Climate Research and Development ProgramClimate R&D Program

 The western United States has a rapidly growing human population, limited water resources, and a large percentage of public lands.
 Understanding the sensitivity of plant species and ecosystems to specific kinds of climatic changes provides a basis for evaluating the potential effects of ongoing and future climatic changes on plant communities and other resources in this region.

-Principal Investigator: Bob Thompson
+Project Lead: Bob Thompson

 Project Team: Kathy Anderson, Paul Carrara, Richard Pelltier, Laura Strickland